If you’re looking for a new job, LinkedIn is a good place to start your search.

 You can search for people within the LinkedIn groups you’re a member of or browse groups within your industry to join.

-5. Turn on job alerts to be notified of new positions as soon as they’re posted
+5. Turn on LinkedIn Job Alerts to be notified of new positions as soon as they’re posted

 You can choose to be notified of new job postings via email or mobile and desktop notifications, once a day or once a week.